100 Years of Voting Rights for Women

 The Hope Chest By Karen Schwabach

-A perfect Common Core tie-in, The Hope Chest includes back matter with period photographs, historical notes about the suffrage movement, and a "Voting in America" timeline.
+A perfect Common Core tie-in, The Hope Chest includes back matter with period photographs, historical notes about the suffrage movement, a "Voting in America" timeline, and other activities.
 It's also a New York State curriculum title for fourth grade.

 Starting from Seneca Falls By Karen Schwabach